hackoregon/civicu-machine-learning/lessons/ai-morality.md

 ### Non-virtuous Cycle of Hype

-[Ng isn't worried about Superintelligence](https://youtu.be/21EiKfQYZXc?t=39m8s)
+[Ng isn't worried about Superintelligence](https://youtu.be/21EiKfQYZXc?t=39m8s) Each year, technological breakthroughs in machine intelligence and computing make it ever more likely that Ng will be proven wrong within our lifetime.
+But he is right to focus policymakers on the more immediate problem of job displacement.

 Ng feels it's a misallocation of resources (his friends are not involved in anti-evil AI research)?